josh-hemphill/maxminddb-wasm/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

-Have you read maxminddb-deno's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/josh-hemphill/maxminddb-deno/.github/CODE_OF_CONDUCT.md
+Have you read maxminddb-wasm's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/josh-hemphill/maxminddb-wasm/.github/CODE_OF_CONDUCT.md

 -->